-With a wedding ceremony, musicians would ensure they are set-up and ready to start at least half an hour before your guests arrive and typically perform between 20 and 30 minutes as your guests take their seats.
+For a wedding ceremony, musicians would ensure they are set-up and ready to start at least half an hour before your guests arrive and typically perform between 20 and 30 minutes as your guests take their seats.
 They would then perform to accompany the Bride’s grand entrance as she makes her way up the aisle.
 The next time they play would be during the signing of the register (usually requiring two songs) and then finally for the exit of the bridal party.
 All our musicians are happy to learn requests and we’re happy to advise on your choice of songs but remember civil ceremonies must not contain music with religious content.

 Usually a drinks reception would be held after the wedding ceremony and prior to being called though for the wedding breakfast (the meal).
 From experience most musicians consider a drinks reception to be anything between 1-2 hours so a perfect opportunity for musical enhancement.
-Sometimes ceremony musicians are able to relocate to continue throughout the drinks reception or you could opt for something different to play through the drinks reception and then continue through the wedding breakfast.
+Sometimes ceremony musicians are able to relocate to continue throughout the drinks reception or you could opt for something different to play for the drinks reception and then continue through the wedding breakfast.

 Any venue will tell you that as a rough rule of thumb a three-course wedding breakfast takes approximately 2 hours from start to finish plus half an hour for the speeches.
 Traditionally the speeches would follow dining although there is a growing trend to get the speeches (and nerves) out of the way prior to starting the wedding breakfast.
 Whatever you decide, this two-hour window is another perfect opportunity to have music.
-Note, Many bands and discos are happy to set-up prior to any of your guests arriving allowing them to play live background music or leave a CD running throughout the meal.
+Many bands and discos are happy to set-up prior to any of your guests arriving allowing them to play live background music or leave an iPod running throughout the meal.
 This is ideal for bands that need longer to set-up.
 You can then use their microphones for speeches should you wish.

 While evening guests arrive